nvidia-cosmos/cosmos-transfer1/examples/distillation_cosmos_transfer1_7b.md

 #### 1. Prepare the Training Data

 The dataset format expected for DMD2 training distillation is the same as the format used for post-training.
-See the [post-training guide example](./training_cosmos_transfer_7b.md#example) for instructions on preparing the dataset.
+See the [post-training guide](./training_cosmos_transfer_7b.md#example) for instructions on preparing the dataset.

 After you have prepared your DMD2 dataset, use the following script to sanity check the dataset: